alexjames/architecturediaries/security/core/authentication.md

 ## Factors in Authentication
 Factors in authentication are primary factors that authentication can be based on.

-- Something you know i.e “here is something only you could have known, so it must by you”
+- Something you know i.e. “here is something only you could have known, so it must by you”
   * Password (memorized phrase)
   * PIN (numerical code)
   * Security Questions (“what’s your first pet’s name?”, “where did you go to school?”)
-- Something you have i.e “here is something only you could possess, so it must by you”
+- Something you have i.e. “here is something only you could possess, so it must by you”
   * Mobile phone (automated phone call, SMS, authentication apps)
   * Smart card
   * Hardware Tokens